Vijayadasami Admissions Open !!!!

 Logical thinking, hand and eye coordination, development of fine and gross motor skills, listening and speaking skills and conceptual knowledge are emphasized.

-Creative activities like colouring, cutting, pasting, painting, dabbing, spray painting, drawing, finger and hand printing etc are part of the art and craft curriculum.
+Creative activities like coloring, cutting, pasting, painting, dabbing, spray painting,drawing, finger and hand printing etc are part of the art and craft curriculum.

 Role play: Children experiment with different roles as they explore the familiar and the unknown through pretend play.
 They also practice verbal skills and develop an understanding of symbolic representation that leads to the development of reading and writing skills.